The Beatles Anthology: Parodies

 The success of the Anthology albums was parodied by the release of the Rutles' Archaeology some months later.
 Delays in the release of the third volume of the Beatles' series ultimately meant that the Rutles' parody arrived in shops on the same day as its inspiration.

 "Weird Al" Yankovic parodied The Beatles Anthology in an Al TV special.
 He said he had a copy of a fictional Anthology 17, which he claimed would not be available to the public for a while.
 He played for the audience a track of Paul McCartney brushing his teeth and Ringo Starr shaving before The Ed Sullivan Show.
 Yankovic also considered parodying the album's single "Free as a Bird" as "Gee, I'm a Nerd", and requested McCartney's permission for the parody.
 McCartney had no problem with the parody; however, since "Free as a Bird" was written by John Lennon, he deferred the decision to Yoko Ono, who was not comfortable with the idea.

 The Beatles Anthology was also parodied on the short-lived Dana Carvey Show, which was being aired on ABC around the same time that Anthology was being televised on the network.

-On Late Night with Conan O'Brien the host had the remaining Beatles adding music and doing backup singing to a fictitious vocal track of John Lennon's answering machine message.
+On Late Night with Conan O'Brien, the host had parodies of the remaining Beatles adding music and doing backup singing to a fictitious vocal track from John Lennon's answering machine.